berbatt/Simple-Messaging-App/README.md

 **get last X** -> shows the last X messages either send to or received by them <br />
 **get contains hello** -> shows the messages containing 'hello' text related to them   <br />
 **get from-me** -> shows the messages which are sent by the connected client

+Or you can combine any of the get queries describes above like: get last X contains hi from-me (or to-me)